mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 ### 4.1 Starting up the Web Server

-You actually have a functional VOK application already.
+You actually have a functional VoK application already.
 To see it, you need to start a web server on your development machine.
 You can do this by running the following in the blog directory:

 ```bash
 $ ./gradlew clean web:appRun